Gemma Simpson

 Fatigue testing of small-bore connections checks how small connections hold up to hydrogen exposure and vibration, guiding how we design fittings on pipelines.

-A hot works trial is testing how we can safely make new connections on live hydrogen pipelines.
-This includes installing welded or grouted tees, which are important because they connect pipes together and can change the direction of where the gas is flowing.
+A hot works trial tested how we can safely make new connections on live hydrogen pipelines.
+This includes installing welded or grouted tees, which are important because they connect pipes together and can change the direction of where the gas is flowing, allowing new connections or communities to be connected to the network.

-The purpose of these tests is to develop safe procedures which we’ll later be able to prove during our live trial of the Grangemouth to Granton pipeline.
+The purpose of these tests is to develop safe procedures which we’ll later be able to prove during our live trial of LTS Futures.